DanielEScherzer/website-content/src/Blog/posts/20250409-website-launch.md

 you can find the package at package:danielescherzer/common-phpcs on Packagist, and the source at gh:DanielEScherzer/common-phpcs on GitHub.

-Next, using that package to enforce some style rules, I then creating a utility package for building up HTML output.
+Next, using that package to enforce some style rules, I then created a utility package for building up HTML output.
 I prefer to avoid mixing inline HTML with my PHP, and writing raw HTML, while useful and sometimes needed, results in a less powerful interface for building up the output than a PHP library would